hanlywijaya/libraryprojectkhs/README.md

 3. Enter "1" to list all books, "2" to list available books, "3" to borrow a book, "4" to return a book, or "5" to exit.
 4. Follow the prompts to perform the selected operation.
 # DISCLAIMER :
 This is not official software to use in a deployed environment.
 This is a assessment task for my Software Engineering and those looking are highly encouraged to avoid using this for deployment.
+Data such as names and passwords are not securely held, allowing attackers to easily compromise and steal.
 # Documentation
 Documentation will be added in final revision of this repository.